-Dozens of sneakers (a delicious “free buffet” for sneakerheads), archival objects, historical photographs, prototypes and curiosities flood the three floors of the Casa de las Alhajas in Madrid.
+218 legendary sneaker models (a delicious “free buffet” for sneakerheads), archival objects, historical photographs, prototypes and curiosities flood the three floors of the Casa de las Alhajas in Madrid.
 The modernist building, headquarters of TeamLabs/, opens its doors to the public with this exhibition that is an ambitious journey through six decades of Nike’s history.
-And, therefore, through six decades of design, sport and technology.
+And, therefore, through six decades of design, sport, technology… and pop culture.

 Since Phil Knight and Bill Bowerman founded Nike on May 1, 1972 with the goal of creating the lightest and best-gripping sneakers, the brand has evolved from athletics to conquer multiple disciplines.
 The exhibition traces this journey – from the mythical Waffle sole, inspired by a waffle iron, to the boom of the 1980s and the innovations of 2025, with designs that transcend sports to become cultural icons.

-The second floor showcases historic prototypes like the Air Jordan and Vinícius Jr.’s Mercurial Vapor, while the third floor of TeamLabs/ displays a universe of oddities and collaborations where creativity knows no bounds.
-Among the highlights:
+On the third floor of TeamLabs/ a universe of rarities and collaborations unfolds where creativity knows no bounds.
+Among the featured pieces:

 - Soccer boots designed with artificial intelligence for Kylian Mbappé in 2024.